MXCAKE3893/komitto/README.md

 - Converts change details into a structured XML/JSON format that LLMs can understand.
 - **LLM API Integration**: Directly calls APIs from providers like OpenAI, Gemini, Anthropic, Ollama, etc., using settings defined in `komitto.toml`.
 - **Contextual Understanding**: Automatically includes recent commit logs in the prompt to preserve project context and style.
+- **Style Learning** (`komitto learn`): Analyzes your commit history to generate a custom system prompt that matches your project's commit style.
-- Combines with system prompts specifically designed for commit message generation; templates can be overridden per‑context, per‑template, or per‑model.
+- Combines with system prompts specifically designed for commit message generation; templates can be overridden per-context, per-template, or per-model.
 - Copies the final generated prompt (or raw LLM output) to the clipboard.
 - Provides functionality to attach additional context about the changes via command-line arguments.
-- **Interactive Mode** (`-i`/`--interactive`): Review, edit, regenerate, or commit the generated message in a REPL‑style loop.
+- **Interactive Mode** (`-i`/`--interactive`): Review, edit, regenerate, or commit the generated message in a rich TUI interface.
+- **TUI Interface**: Built with [Textual](https://textual.textualize.io/) for a modern terminal experience with real-time streaming.
 - **Editor Integration**: Edit the commit message using your preferred editor (VISUAL/EDITOR/GIT_EDITOR).
 - **Robust Error Handling**: Gracefully handles various error scenarios with helpful feedback.